 “This course is always keeping up to date with recent research and events, which keeps it interesting and relevant whilst still teaching the core elements.
 Brackenhurst campus is an amazing place to study with fantastic facilities from the library to the equine centre and the staff are always keen to help.

-“In first year I was part of the NTU Panthers - Brackenhurst’s cheerleading team - which was a fantastic experience and I had so much fun.
-In second year I joined the Brackenhurst Entertainment Committee which is responsible for organising all the events at the SU throughout the year, coming up with unique ideas and new nights to cater to everyone’s preferences.
-I plan on joining it again when I am back for my final year."
+“In my first year I was part of the NTU Panthers - Brackenhurst’s cheerleading team - which was a fantastic experience and I had so much fun.
+In my second year I joined the Brackenhurst Entertainment Committee which is responsible for organising all the events at the SU throughout the year, coming up with unique ideas and new nights to cater to everyone’s preferences."